AxelNAY/holbertonschool-printf/README.md

 * gcc : When we use gcc to compile, it analyzes our code, translates it into machine language and creates an executable file.

+'''bash
-'gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c'
+gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c'''

 Automatically create the file a.out for compile.